onflow/vscode-cadence/README.md

 ## Features

 - Syntax highlighting (including in Markdown code fences)
+- Diagnostics (errors and warnings)
+- Type information on hover
+- Go to declaration
+- Code completion
 - Run the emulator, submit transactions, scripts from the editor

 ## Installation